Spotify-Hit-Pedictor/Trendify/README.md

 Open the project directory over terminal and run `npm i`.

-Over the terminal run `npm start`.
+Over the terminal run `python app.py`.

-Create another terminal and run `python app.py`.
+Create another terminal and run `npm start`.

+It runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.

+The page will reload when you make changes.
+You may also see any lint errors in the console.

 ## Features Implemented